nilsvu/gwpv/README.md

    `/Applications/ParaView-X.Y.Z.app/Contents/bin`.
 The Python executable determined by the script above may be named `vtkpython`, in which case you can look for the `python3` executable in the same directory or a `bin` subdirectory.
-If you can't find ParaView's Python executable, try using any Python installation with the same version as ParaView's.
+If you can't find ParaView's Python executable, try using a Python installation with the same version as ParaView's.
 3. Give ParaView access to the environment.
 If you have created the environment with Python 3's `venv` then copy the `scripts/activate_this.py` script to the